Elizabeth Massingberd1

 Consanguinity Index=0.22%

-George Berkeley, 8th Lord Berkeley was born on 7 October 1601 at Low Leyton, Essex, England.1 He was the son of Sir Thomas Berkeley and Hon.
+George Berkeley, 8th Lord Berkeley was born on 7 October 1601 at Low Leyton, Essex, EnglandG.1 He was the son of Sir Thomas Berkeley and Hon.
 Elizabeth Carey.
-He was baptised on 26 October 1601 at Low Leyton, Essex, England.1 He married Elizabeth Stanhope, daughter of Sir Michael Stanhope and Anne Reade, on 13 April 1614 at St. Batholomew's-the-Great, London, England.1 He died on 10 August 1658 at age 56 at St. John's, Clerkenwell, London, England.1 He was buried at Cranford, Middlesex, England.1
+He was baptised on 26 October 1601 at Low Leyton, Essex, EnglandG.1 He married Elizabeth Stanhope, daughter of Sir Michael Stanhope and Anne Reade, on 13 April 1614 at St. Batholomew's-the-Great, London, EnglandG.1 He died on 10 August 1658 at age 56 at St. John's, Clerkenwell, London, EnglandG.1 He was buried at Cranford, London, EnglandG.1

-George Berkeley, 8th Lord Berkeley also went by the nick-name of George 'the Traveller'.1 He succeeded to the title of 8th Lord Berkeley [E., 1421] on 26 November 1613, by writ.1 He was invested as a Knight, Order of the Bath (K.B.) on 4 November 1616.1 He matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 10 June 1618.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 18 July 1623 with a Master of Arts (M.A.).1 He has an extensive biographical entry in the Dictionary of National Biography.2
+George Berkeley, 8th Lord Berkeley also went by the nick-name of George 'the Traveller'.1 He succeeded as the 8th Lord Berkeley [E., 1421] on 26 November 1613.1 He was appointed Knight, Order of the Bath (K.B.) on 4 November 1616.1 He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 10 June 1618.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 18 July 1623 with a Master of Arts (M.A.)1 He has an extensive biographical entry in the Dictionary of National Biography.2

 Children of George Berkeley, 8th Lord Berkeley and Elizabeth Stanhope